 Thailand has come up with the policy and road map to address the issue of plastic waste over the past few years, but whether these policy and roadmap can keep up with the shift of consumption behaviors that produce more of plastics is still a question as much as a new challenge.

-The Dialogue Forum has invited the public to explore the sustainable path for the country’s plastic waste management amid the increasing challenge during the pandemic and beyond in its Dialogue Forum 5: Surge in Plastic Waste during COVID-19 and the Roadmap towards sustainable plastic waste management, held at SEA-Junction 408, Bangkok Art and Culture Centre, on August 26, 2020.
+The Dialogue Forum recently invited the public to explore the sustainable path for the country’s plastic waste management amid the increasing challenge during the pandemic and beyond at Dialogue Forum 5: Surge in Plastic Waste during COVID-19 and the Roadmap towards sustainable plastic waste management.

 Here is the highlight of the forum.